danb-neo4j/NODES2023_GDS_GenAI/README.md

 This repo contains additional materials related to the Road to NODES 2023: Neo4j Graph Data Science with Generative AI workshop.

 ## Presentation Video
-The presentation video will be published to [Neo4j's YouTube page](https://www.youtube.com/neo4j). *Link to be updated once posted*
+The presentation video [is available here](https://www.youtube.com/live/SUhM5SOYcd4?feature=shared) on the Neo4j YouTube page.

 ## Presentation Slides
 A [PDF of our presentation slides](https://github.com/danb-neo4j/NODES2023_GDS_GenAI/blob/main/NODES_2023_GDS_GenAI.pdf) is saved in this repository.